Controllers

 end

 Always set model explicitly when overriding get_recordset, since the framework uses model (not the recordset) for things like fields, strong params, and the OpenAPI schema.
+Overriding get_recordset also replaces the default nested-parent auto-scoping, so scope to the parent yourself if you need both.

 bulk — Bulk Actions